GChuf/RCWM/README.md

 You have two options: you can copy multiple or single directories at a time.

 __Single__:
 The folder (directory path) to be copied (when you right-click "RoboCopy") is written into registry and __overwrites__ any previous folder paths stored there.
 If you specify a new folder to be copied, the old one (if existing) will be overwritten.
-It is simpler and faster.

 __Multiple__:
-The list of the folder paths to be copied is __appended__ to registry under *C:\Windows\System32\RCWM\{rc || mv}* keys.
+The list of the folder paths to be copied is __appended__ to registry under *HKCU:\SOFTWARE\RCWM\{rcopy || rcmov}* keys.
 Then the script goes through a powershell loop to copy all of them.

 By default, you can only select up to 15 folders to be copied (the default windows limit for right-click options is 15, you can increase it to 31 or more in the install script - see the *MultipleInvokeMinimum.reg* file for more info).
 Recursive copying/moving is also never a problem (you can have as many subfolders as you like).

 Use this option if you intend to use RoboCopy a lot.
-YOu can read the rcp.ps1 powershell file to understand how the script works.
+You can read the rcp.ps1 powershell file to understand how the script works.

 RoboCopy (multiple) versus Move Directory (single):